pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 In addition, we built Mask-RCNN-MobileNet-large-v3-FPN with the following features:
 - anchor sizes = (8, 16, 32, 64, 128, 256) and aspect_ratios = (0.25, 0.5, 1.0, 2.0)

-Mask-RCNN-ResNet-50-FPN-v2  was used as the base model.This version in more precise and has a ResNet-50-FPN backbone from the benchmarking detection with vision transformers [2].
+Mask-RCNN-ResNet-50-FPN-v2  was used as the base model.
+This version has a ResNet-50-FPN backbone from the benchmarking detection with vision transformers [2].
 Table 1 shows the experimental design for this work.

 <div align="center">